anismegdiche/metal-server/docs/documentation/optional-parameters.md

 ::: tip ℹ️ TIP
 It is possible to use dynamic JS code in values.

-For more information, please refer to [Using dynamic JS code](#using-dynamic-js-code)
+For more information, please refer to [Dynamic JS code](dynamic-js)
 :::

 ### `filter-expression`